 All plants will be delivered with a care card, this will give you more details on how to care for the individual plants and varieties, more growing tips can be found on our Growing Tips page

 How big will my plants be?

-This will depend on time of year it is sent out.
-Some plants may be sent out in their winter dormant state whilst others maybe smaller to grow on or well established in their pot and itching to be ready to be potted out.
+This will depend on a number of factors such as the time of year the plants are sent out and how early on in a batch a plant is sent out.
+The potted herbs we send out in the 9cm size pot are healthy, robust and rooted young plants ideal for growing on.
+Over Winter and early Spring plants may be sent out in their winter dormant state whilst others may be smaller to grow on or well established in their pot and ready to be potted out.

 What is Winter Dormancy?